urol-e5/deep-dive/E-Peve/code/12-Peve-RNAseq-kallisto.md

 # 5 Convert gff to a genes FASTA

 ## 5.1 Extract only CDS from gff

+We only want the sequences classified as “CDS”

 ``` bash
 # Load bash variables into memory